MIT-LCP/critical-data-book/part_iii/chapter_22/README.md

-# 3.6 Data Fusion Techniques for Early Warning of Clinical Deterioration
+# Chapter 22.
+Data Fusion Techniques for Early Warning of Clinical Deterioration

 This directory contains the code and algorithms used in the following publication: